 When the war ended in 1945 the fixed price of gold, at that time $35.00 an ounce, wasn’t enough to keep the mines in operation.
 By the time the price of gold climbed on the open market 20 years later, it was too late for Zeballos.

 Logging came to the valley in the early 1950s, and an iron mine was opened in 1962, but it was logging which offered the most jobs and hope for the future.
 The iron mine closed in 1969.
 Several attempts were made to make the larger of the gold mines profitable, one in the 1970s and another in the mid-80s, but they were unsuccessful.

 Today logging is the mainstay of the Zeballos economy.
 An ice plant receives and processes a variety of fish through the year, which is shipped to markets throughout Vancouver Island and the mainland.

-Zeballos is increasingly becoming a destination for travellers who are looking for the excitement of wilderness recreation activities and for those wishing to learn about and to delve into its gold mining past.
+Zeballos is increasingly becoming a destination for travelers who are looking for the excitement of wilderness recreation activities and for those wishing to learn about and to delve into its gold mining past.